fite40927/roomfinder/readme.md

 # To run
-To run, you must have pandas and numpy installed.
+To run, you must have pandas, numpy and openpyxl installed.
 Open your terminal, navigate to folder and execute py file.
 ```
     $ python roomfinder.py